Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 Hope this little historic intro will help you appreciate these photos!

-The Crystal Palace Saloon is located on Allen Street, at the corner of South Fifth.
+The Crystal Palace Saloon is located on Allen Street, at the corner of South 5th.
 Stop in for a meal & a drink when you come to town.
+There have been more recent renovations since the Tombstone pictures posted here.
+The upstairs balcony now is available as an eating area.
+You'll have great views of Allen St., while you sample their menu.
+The historical flavor of the original Crystal Palace was retained.
 It's our favorite Saloon - for the history, and the wonderful staff!
 If you come by, say Hello! - when you see us there!

 A good deal of the Tombstone action is on Allen Street.
 These Tombstone pictures are on Allen between 3rd Street and 6th Street - where many of the businesses are.
 Yet, the side streets (numbered ones), and Toughnut, Fremont, and even Safford Streets hold some interesting attractions.